 The Marketing Plan

-The Colliers Marketing team, consisting of Erin Dwyer, Jennevieve Virata, Yuan Tian, -Buenafe, Johnny Hasleham and Dominik , employed a marketingstrategy that involved engaging the target audience using a personal approach, with the goal of creating demand – and in turn, competition – within this exclusive echelon of potential tenants.
-This strategy drove the creation of marketingmaterial that conveyed The Permanent’s value and displayed best in personal one-on-one meetings.
+The Colliers Marketing team, consisting of Erin Dwyer, Jennevieve Virata, Yuan Tian, Cachelle Legada-Buenafe, Johnny Hasleham and Dominik Borusowski, employed a marketing strategy that involved engaging the target audience using a personal approach, with the goal of creating demand – and in turn, competition – within this exclusive echelon of potential tenants.
+This strategy drove the creation of marketing material that conveyed The Permanent’s value and displayed best in personal one-on-one meetings.
 The overall vision was to deliver a high-end, high-touch experience.

 With the pandemic hitting in the middle of the campaign, the Colliers Marketing team quickly transitioned to a digital-forward approach, leading with online and digitally interactive communication pieces that allowed potential tenants to see the value of this historic building while adhering to all recommended healthy and safety protocols.

 The project has been hugely successful thus far, and Colliers intends to move on this trajectory as the campaign continues.
 With over a third of the space confirmed leased – including the ground floor retail space – and the balance in the offer stage, the clients have been thrilled with the entire process.

 The seamless execution of the campaign created a demand that compelled Colliers to issue a Request for Proposal in order to qualify parties interested in becoming the desired coworking tenant.
 This process gave the clients more leverage in selecting reputable tenants from the array of responses received.
 The resulting excitement and competition to qualify to lease space in The Permanent is the fruition of a thoughtfully curated, strategically targeted and personalized campaign.